 Prior to joining Women Thrive, Dr. Rojas worked as a consultant on gender, conflict and development issues with various international organizations including the Institute for Inclusive Security, OAS, USAID, and UNIFEM.

 Dr. Rojas has a Ph.D. in Conflict Analysis and Resolution.
 Originally from Colombia, she has over 15 years experience working with southern civil society organizations, including working in the peace movement in her home country.

-MAHA HILAL,Director of Outreach and Member Engagement, is currently pursuing a PhD in Justice, Law & Society at American University in Washington, D.C.
+DR. MAHA HILAL,Director of Outreach and Member Engagement, earned her PhD in Justice, Law & Society at American University in Washington, D.C.
 Her area of research interest is in the field of human rights, with a focus on survivors of human rights abuses and the adverse consequences they face post-abuse.
 Maha received her Master's Degree in Counseling and her Bachelor's Degree in Sociology from the University of Wisconsin-Madison.
 Maha has worked and volunteered at a number of human rights organizations including the Center for Victims of Torture and the Torture Abolition and Survivor Support Coalition, in addition to serving as a dialogue facilitator at American University.
 Maha was also previously a Christine Mirayan Fellow at the National Academy of Sciences as well as a recipient of the Department of State's Critical Language Scholarship for Arabic study in Morocco.
-Upon completing her doctoral degree, she plans to pursue a career as a scholar-practitioner in the fields of human rights and conflict resolution.

 Katlyn Straub, Membership Engagement Coordinator